ramakantgadhewal/physim/README.md

 In this namespace there are defined a few basic tools that allows you to do your calculations.

 ## namespace constants
-Here there are defined some usefull math constants that can be used as constexpr as shown by the example below.
+Here there are defined some useful math constants that can be used as constexpr as shown by the example below.
 ``` c++
 using namespace math::constants;